pine-vm/pine/readme.md

 # Elm Full-Stack

-Elm Fullstack simplifies building full-stack web apps using the [Elm programming language](https://elm-lang.org).
+Full-stack web apps made simple - using the [Elm programming language](https://elm-lang.org).

-The framework supports:
+Elm Fullstack supports:

-+ Building a web-server around a backend app modeled using the Elm programming language.
++ Programming web servers using the Elm programming language.
++ Using the Elm Architecture on the backend by providing automatic persistence, replication, and migrations.
 + Sharing Elm modules with common functions and types between frontend and backend implementations.
-+ Using the Elm Architecture on the backend by providing automatic persistence, replication, and migrations.
 + Automating the generation of functions to serialize and deserialize Elm values.

 ## Getting Started